-A good place to start is to have a wardrobe clear-out.
-A clean, organised, streamlined closet is not only nice to look at, but can offer a little slice of calm amongst the chaos, and inspire you to ditch the sweatpants in favour of wearing something more mood-boosting.
+Do you feel a wave of panic every time you peek inside your wardrobe and face a mountain of mess?
+If so, now might be a good time to have a wardrobe clear-out.
+A clean, organised, streamlined closet is not only nice to look at, but can offer a little slice of calm amongst the chaos.

 Here are some quick tips and tricks for decluttering your space and sorting your clothes and accessories.